-I’m a freelance UX consultant, which means I get brought in by companies on a project-basis.
+I’m a freelance UX consultant, which means I am brought in by companies on a project-basis.
 I love being my own boss and it would take something special to make me go back to being employed.
 I’ve been freelancing this way for just over a year now and it’s been a great learning experience, which has included discovering things that weren’t immediately obvious when I started.
 If you’re thinking of setting out on your own or even just working more remotely here’s what you should know.

 When you go freelance you need to define what service you’re going to provide for what clients.
 I knew I was going to be doing UX design but that’s still pretty vague.
 Did I really want to do UX design for kids magazine sites?
 Or financial systems?
 And perhaps more importantly could I?
 No, I wanted to choose clients that I had a good understanding of and could help.

-What I could offer expertise in is ecommerce, more precisely online marketplaces, and even more precisely for growing startups.
+What I could offer expertise in is ecommerce, and even more precisely for growing startups.
 It’s something that has evolved and took a year of client work to realise exactly how to position myself after realising this was the common thread between the jobs I was taking on.
 Once I reached that realisation, this was how I began to position myself on my website.
 This doesn’t prevent me taking other clients that might be interesting but it does help qualify those potential clients that find me online.

 For a great walkthrough on positioning yourself, I recommend The Positioning Manual, which nails why it’s so important.

 What’s the magic routine for getting great work done?
 Get up at 5am and do everything before breakfast?
 Schedule your day in half hour chunks?
 I’m now firmly of the opinion there is no optimal routine.
 There’s only what works for you.